 Vaccinating your rabbit is an important way to keep him/her healthy.
-In Australia, the only rabbit vaccine available is for Calici virus, which causes rabbit viral haemorrhagic disease.
+In Australia, the only rabbit vaccine available is for the Calici virus, which causes rabbit viral haemorrhagic disease.

 The Rabbit Doctors offer vaccinations by HOUSE-CALL and by appointment at CARE